-About two years ago, after watching an episode of Queer Eye in which grooming expert Jonathan Van Ness gives a lazy man named Remington a water pick, I wondered whether (like Remington) buying one would motivate me to develop better interdental cleaning habits.
+A few years ago, after watching an episode of Queer Eye in which grooming expert Jonathan Van Ness gives a lazy man named Remington a water pick, I wondered whether (like Remington) buying one would motivate me to develop better interdental cleaning habits.
 Emboldened by JVN, I typed “water pick” into Google.
 A quick search took me to a long and overwhelming Amazon list.
 Instead of giving up, confused, I decided to close the tab and call a bunch of dental professionals, including my own dentist.
-After getting their recommendations, I decided that a cordless Waterpik (more on that below) was the best fit for my lifestyle and my limited bathroom counter space.
-But since then, I’ve wondered if I’m still using the best tool for the job, or if there are newer, better versions of my Waterpik out there.
+After getting their recommendations, I decided that a cordless Waterpik was the best fit for my lifestyle and my limited bathroom counter space.
+I’m stil using it, but I started to wonder if it’s still the best tool for the job, or if there are newer, better versions of my Waterpik out there.
 So I reached out to more dentists to see if our past research holds up.